Most home staging courses tell you to focus all your attention on the real estate agent. It’s an obvious gateway to potential clients.

-If they don’t care or don’t bother, you can’t reasonably expect them to go out of their way to recommend staging to their clients, especially when they’ll be worried about being asked to help pay for it.
+If they don’t care or don’t bother, you can’t reasonably expect them to go out of their way to recommend staging to their clients.
+Especially when they’ll worry about being asked to help pay for it.

 3. Did the real estate agent turn on the lights for the open house?

-It amazes me when I walk into a beautifully staged (or at least well-presented) home and the agent hasn’t even taken a few minutes to turn on the lights so that visitors can see it properly.
-It doesn’t even have to be an expensive home, though it annoys me even more when it is, because of how big their commission will be!
+It amazes me when I walk into a beautifully staged (or at least well-presented) home and the agent hasn’t even taken a few minutes to turn on the lights.
+They don’t care if visitors can see it properly.

 4. Does the house look well presented, clean and organized except for the real estate agent’s coat, shoes and newspaper?